khale/academic-kickstart/content/authors/hussain-khajanchi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduates
+- Alumni
 ---

-Hussain Khajanchi joined HExSA Lab during the summer of 2020 as part of the REU Site BigDataX program at IIT.
+Hussain Khajanchi joined HExSA Lab during the summer of 2019 as part of the REU Site BigDataX program at IIT.
 He worked with HExSA Lab and the Interactive Audio Lab at Northwestern University on developing next-generation hardware for low-power audio source separation.